 INDIA: Indian authorities in negotiations to develop golden rice for the masses with 6 years

+The Indian Council of Agricultural Research (ICAR) and the Department of Biotechnology (DBT) are in negotiations to utilise the vitamin A enriched Golden Rice technology in India.
 Half the world's population of people suffering from micro-nutrient deficiency live in India.
 Around 230m children around the world suffer with vitamin A deficiency, which can lead to learning disability and blindness.
 In India alone 3.5 lakh schoolchildren become partially or totally blind every year.

 Get full access to all content, just $1 for 30 days